What is Abortion? Abortion is a moral problem that creates conflicts of values and rights. The weighing of the values is not a religious issue.

 It shows the concern of the Lord about the unborn and the 6th law says “you shall not murder” Exodus 20:13.
-And in the Deuteronomy 7:13 Lord made a covenant with the people of Israel “… He will bless the fruit of the womb”, in the book of Prophet Jeremiah 1:5 “Before I made you in your mother’s womb, I chose you”.
-It shows that the Lord of Israel blessed His people with the new-born he made the covenant so the purpose of a human is to be faithful to the covenants which we find in Exo.19:8 “Everything that the Lord has spoken we will do.”
-Here we see the people also ready to follow the laws which, are given by the LORD.
+And in the Deuteronomy 7:13 Lord made a covenant with the people of Israel. “… He will bless the fruit of the womb.”, In the book of Prophet Jeremiah 1:5.
+“Before I made you in your mother’s womb, I chose you”.
+It shows that the Lord of Israel blessed His people with the new-born he made the covenant.

 Through these passages, we know that LORD commanded ta hem about the killing of an unborn child seen as a sinful act.
 The Decalogue itself says thou shall not kill.

-“In biblical, patristic, medieval, and Reformation Christianity, avoiding reproduction was seen as sinful, the life of the unborn was accorded high value, women were thought to have few rights of independent self-determination in family or society, and abortion was associated with sexual immorality.”
+“In biblical, patristic, medieval, and Reformation Christianity, avoiding reproduction seen as sinful.
+The life of the unborn accorde high value, women thought to have few rights of independent self-determination in family or society.
+And abortion associate with sexual immorality.”

 Prohibition against murder

 Every Christians would affirm that murder is wrong as it is written in the Bible, ‘You shall not murder, (Ex.
 20:13).
-From the biblical perspective, it can be said that personhood is continuous-it occurs before and after birth.
-In many instances, it is found that even in the womb, a foetus is considered a person and given importance in the Bible.
+From the biblical perspective, it can said that personhood continuous-it occurs before and after birth.
+In many instances, it found that even in the womb, a foetus considere a person and given importance in the Bible.